gtmtechltd/cryptostat/README.md

 * binance
 * kraken
 * kucoin
+* fixer.io  - for currency conversions e.g. display in GBP

 **Optionally** if you want to override current prices, you can create a `prices.json` file with whatever prices you want.
 This is meant to help work out what your portfolio might have looked like in the past, as querying historical prices on coinmarketcap is a paid-for service.